WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

 comparison is superficial and subjective.

 Note: `primitive_fixed_point_decimal` supports 2 types, `StaticPrecFpdec`
 and `OobPrecFpdec`.
-They differ only in the way they specify precision.
+They differ only in the way they specify scale.
 So only the former is used in the following description.

 ## Representation

-A decimal consists of 3 parts: a scale (precision), a sign, and the mantissa (significant digits).
+A decimal consists of 3 parts: a scale, a sign, and the mantissa (significant digits).

 Now let's look at how the three crates represent these parts respectively.

 ### `primitive_fixed_point_decimal::StaticPrecFpdec`

-The *precision* is specified in the type's constant generics.
+The *scale* is specified in the type's constant generics.
 The *sign* and *mantissa* are represented by the underlying signed integer.

-For example, `StaticPrecFpdec<i64, 4>` means using `i64` as the underlying representation for sign and mantissa, and `4` is the precision.
+For example, `StaticPrecFpdec<i64, 4>` means using `i64` as the underlying representation for sign and mantissa, and `4` is the scale.

 The memory layout: